kseretis/Python/README.md

-It's a tool for abap that gets as an input parameter a txt file with abap code and exports a xlsx file with the hardcoded values.
+It's a tool for abap that gets as an input parameter a txt file with abap code and exports a xlsx file with the hard-coded values.